Swim England Expected Standards

 Additional Questions

 Enjoy these videos!
 You can come back to them as often as you want to for the duration of your subscription.
-Any additional videos or upgrades to the videos will automatically be given to you via your Vimeo account, for the duration of the one year subscription.
+Any additional videos or upgrades to the videos will automatically be given to you via your Vimeo OTT account, for the duration of your subscription.

 These videos remain the property of Swim England.
-Swim England owns the copyright to these videos and therefore they may not be duplicated, edited or published in any other media outlet.
+Swim England owns the copyright to these videos and therefore they should not be duplicated, edited or published in any other media outlet.

-When you download the videos, you can put them on your own server to share with teachers employed within your organisation, but you may not add them to any of your social media channels (for example YouTube), or your own website.
+If you decide to purchase the download option for the Expected Standard videos, you can put them on your own server to share with teachers employed within your organisation, but you may not add them to any of your social media channels (for example YouTube), or your own website.

-We suggest that you use them to explain outcomes to your customers – and to remind yourself of the techniques you’re expecting to see your learners achieving.
+We suggest that you use them to explain outcomes to your customers – and to remind yourself of the techniques you’re expecting to see your learners achieve.

 If you have paid for an annual rental subscription, sending the link to another person won’t allow them to view the videos – they will need to subscribe themselves, or you can upgrade to download the complete set.

-There are further videos for our Swim England Pre-School Framework and Swim England Adult Swimming Framework in development.
-We’ll also be adding a set of videos to accompany the Swim England School Swimming and Water Safety Charter.
+There are further videos for our Swim England Adult Swimming Framework and Water Safety Awards in development.

 No, these are incorporated into the relevant outcomes for the strokes in Stages 4 to 7.
 As with any skill that a swimmer learns, the strokes will start off at a basic level, which will gradually improve as they work through the stages, perfecting different parts of the stroke.
 For example, we would expect a swimmer, swimming 10 metres to Swim England Expected Stroke Standards in Stage 4, to have a good body position and leg kick, whilst the arms, breathing and timing, will still be at a basic level.
 We would expect a swimmer completing 25 metres Front Crawl in Stage 7 to have a good stroke in all areas of body position, legs, arms, breathing and timing.